firejoust/mineflayer-movement/README.md

   <i>Raycast based steering & obstacle avoidance implementation for mineflayer</i>
   <br>
   <h2>Disclaimer</h1>
-  <b>This plugin is not currently in a useable state, nor is there a definite list of things that need to be done.</b>
+  <b>This plugin is not currently in a productive state, nor is there a definite list of things that need to be done.</b>
 </div>

+## Features
+### Overview
+- Smooth & dynamic player movement towards a destination
+- Obstacle avoidance through raycast assisted application of directional heuristics
+- Responsiveness & adaptation to rapidly changing environmental conditions
+### Usage Case
+- Please note that this is NOT a pathfinding algorithm; It is unreliable over long distances and will not effectively get you from [point A to B](https://github.com/PrismarineJS/mineflayer-pathfinder)
+- The goal of this project is to account for cases where pathfinding doesn't work as well or may be overkill, for example PvP, following a player, etc
+- Unlike pathfinding, evaluation is done instantaneously to "steer" you in a general direction towards the destination

 ## API
 ### Heuristics
 - Heuristics calculate a cost for every direction, determining the most efficient direction of travel.
 - Each direction will have a total cost defined by the supplement of all the heuristics that are used.
-- Unlike A* implementations, a higher cost will actually correlate to a safer and more preferrable direction in this case.
+- A higher total cost will correlate to a safer and more preferrable direction, which is then evaluated to determine the final angle.
 ```js
 /*
 **  Heuristic classes